 - importers (an entity or an IE engaged in importing products for their subsequent sale in Russia); and

-- online marketplaces (an entity or IE, aggregating information about third parties' products through its website or app and accepting payments from the consumers).
+- online marketplaces (an entity or IE aggregating information about third parties' products through its website or app and accepting payments made via cash payments or bank transfers from the consumers).

 Strict liability is applied regardless of whether contractual relations exist.